-But with the new tax law, is this advice still valid?
+But as tax laws change, is this advice still valid?

 It sure is!

 True, the tax law now limits the deductibility of mortgage interest to new loans up to $750,000.
 And interest paid on home equity lines of credit (HELOCs) is generally not deductible at all.
-On top of that, the standard deduction is now twice as high as it used to be — meaning many taxpayers won’t itemize their deductions when they file their 2018 tax returns next year.
+On top of that, the standard deduction is now twice as high as it used to be meaning many taxpayers don’t itemize their deductions when they file their tax returns.
 For them, the mortgage interest deduction will be of no value at all.

 So, doesn’t all of this materially alter my long-standing advice for you to carry a big, 30-year, fixed-rate mortgage?